ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch2/draft1.md

 Honestly, there may have been a good answer!
 I may have been being judgemental.
 To myself, alone, in my apartment.

-To be clear: three days into a job, I do have to say that I wasn't "casing the joint", because, as a matter of knowing how to do my job as a web developer -- knowing that Vouch.co uses Auth0 would be simple as visiting their incredibly public website and seeing Auth0's URLs listed somewhere in the requests made to compose the incredibly public website Vouch.co used that they were hiring me to help make.
+To be clear: three days into a job, I do have to say that I wasn't "casing the joint", because, as a matter of knowing how to do my job as a web developer -- knowing that Vouch.us uses Auth0 would be simple as visiting their incredibly public website and seeing Auth0's URLs listed somewhere in the requests made to compose the incredibly public website Vouch.us used that they were hiring me to help make.

 Meaning, finding out Vouch used Auth0 for authentication wasn't a secret.
 If I wanted to know, I could've found out without every working there or looking at their code.